openheartmind/WISDOM/README.md

 Hi and welcome to the WISDOM revolution :)

-We're building an evidence-based framework to help communities self-organise and celebrate diverse contributions, so that we can empower contributors and accelerate the transition to a gift-based economy that respects all forms of life on this planet.
+We're building an open science framework for communities to crowdsource the value of contributions, so that we can empower contributors and accelerate the transition to a gift-based economy that respects all life forms on this planet.

 WISDOM stands for
 **W**eighted